phetsims/brand/README.md

 grunt
 ```

-To build a simulation with a non-default brand, use the `--brand` option.
+To build a simulation with a non-default brand, use the `--brands` option.
 For example:
 ```
-grunt --brand=my-brand-name
+grunt --brands=my-brand-name
 ```

 You can also run with a specific brand in the requirejs (nonminified) mode by using the `brand` query parameter.
 For example: